magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40435-discount-on-bundle-product-is-not-applied-correctly-via-graphql.md

 1. Create an empty cart via GraphQL.
 1. Add a bundled product to the cart via GraphQL.
 1. Apply the coupon code on the fixed amount (5$) via GraphQL.
-1. Get the cart information via GraphQl.
+1. Get the cart information via GraphQL.

 <ins>Expected results</ins>: